denocris/Scientific-Programming-Environment/git_bucket/readme.md

 Finally, we will clean the history of the collaborative project you did.

-Elliot's addition of a modificiation
+Elliot's addition of a modification